eoctet/Octet.Chat/README.md

 > [!NOTE]
 >
-> Support the model files for `llama.cpp`, you can quantify the original model yourself or search for `huggingface` to obtain open-source models.
+> You can quantify the original model yourself or search for `huggingface` to obtain open-source models.

 ### 🤖 CLI interaction